KLUX

-KLUX (89.5 MHz) branded as "Good Company 89.5," is a non-commercial FM radio station licensed to Robstown, Texas, and serving the Corpus Christi metropolitan area.
-It airs a mostly secular, easy listening radio format with some Catholic programming.
-It seeks listener donations on the air and on its website.
-It is owned by the Diocesan Telecommunications Corporation, which is part of the Diocese of Corpus Christi.
-Studios and offices are at the Our Lady of Corpus Christi Retreat Center on Lantana Street off Interstate 37.
+KLUX (89.5 FM, "Good Company 89.5") is a non-commercial radio station licensed to Corpus Christi, Texas, United States, featuring a secular, light adult music format.
+Owned by the Diocesan Telecommunications Corporation, which is in turn part of the Diocese of Corpus Christi, KLUX's studios are located at the Our Lady of Corpus Christi Retreat Center on Lantana Street off Interstate 37.
+The transmitter is on County Road 34 in Robstown, near Texas State Highway 44.

-KLUX is a Class C1 station.
-It has an effective radiated power (ERP) of 42,000 watts.
-The transmitter tower is on County Road 34 in Robstown, near Texas State Highway 44.
-KLUX broadcasts using HD Radio technology.
-Its HD2 subchannel carries Catholic talk and teaching programming from Wisconsin-based Relevant Radio.
+KLUX also broadcasts Relevant Radio on an HD Radio subchannel.

 History

 In February 1984, the Diocese of Corpus Christi received construction permits to build new radio stations on 89.5 MHz in Robstown and 88.1 MHz in Laredo, which was then part of the diocese.
 The names KLUX, with lux meaning "light" in Latin, and KHOY, with hoy meaning "today" in Spanish, were chosen for the new stations.
 KLUX was also to be known as the "Light of the Coastal Bend".

-The construction of the radio stations represented part of an ambitious media project for the diocese, known as the Catholic Communications Network.
-It also included building a television station in Laredo.
-The diocese already produced television programs for public-access cable channels and commercial stations.
-An $860,000 grant from the John G. and Maria Stella Kenedy Foundation supported the project.
+The radio stations project represented part of an ambitious media project for the diocese, known as the Catholic Communications Network, which also included the planned establishment of a television station in Laredo; the diocese already produced television programs for air on public-access cable channels and commercial stations.
+An $860,000 grant from the John G. and Maria Stella Kenedy Foundation supported their establishment.